 Village: All communication from the public concerning conditions, problems and complaints should be directed during normal working hours (8:00 A.M. to 4:30 P.M.) to the Village Office (878-6944).
+Complaints or requests for service, when received, should be written on a request form service slip with the required information noted and provided to the Village Public Works Superintendent.
+Other forms of receiving complaints are through the Village's "See-Click-Fix" application.

-Complaints or requests for service, when received, should be written on a request form service slip with the required information noted and provided to Public Works.
-Other forms of receiving complaints are through the Village's "See-Click-Fix" App.
 Request for winter service can also be sent directly via the Village website at essexjunction.org.
+The See-Click-Fix application is not intended for winter complaints that require immediate attention.